Montsoreau: River Crossings

 Upstream of Montsoreau, i.e. upstream from the confluence of the Vienne and Loire rivers, access to Montsoreau is made by crossing two bridges, that of Bourgueil to cross the Loire, and that of Candes-Saint-Martin to cross the Vienne.

 Administration and governance

 Montsoreau is a commune of the Loire Valley in the Maine-et-Loire département, Pays de la Loire région.
-The commune is part of the agglomeration community Saumur Loire Valley (in French: communauté d'agglomération Saumur Val de Loire) which is gathering 45 communes and 100,000 inhabitants.
+The commune is part of the Communauté d'agglomération Saumur Val de Loire, an intercommmunal structure which is gathering 45 communes and 100,000 inhabitants.

 The city is administered by a mayor and 10 councillors, elected every six years.
 The current mayor of Montsoreau is Jacky Marchand, who was elected on 25 May 2020.
-The current president of Saumur Val de Loire is Jean-Michel Marchand, Who was elected by the agglomeration councillors on 12 January 2017.

 Saumur Val de Loire administers urban planning, transport, public areas, waste disposal, energy, water, housing, higher education, economic development, employment and European topics, and Montsoreau city council administers security, primary and secondary education, early childhood, social aid, culture, sport and health.
 These mandates have been stated by the law NOTRE (Loi portant Nouvelle Organisation Territoriale de la République).